IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-ietf-ccwg-rfc8298bis-screamv2.md

 * VIRTUAL_RTT (0.025): Virtual RTT [s].
 This mimics Prague's RTT fairness such that flows with RTT below VIRTUAL_RTT should get a roughly equal share over an L4S path.

-* ACKED_BITRATE_MARGIN (0.8): Safety margin for triggering of downscaling of backoff for cases where target bitrate is already low.

-* BACKOFF_SCALE_LOW_TARGETRATE (0.25): Downscaling of backoff when target rate is already low compared to the ACKnowledged bitrate.

 #### Reference Window Reduction {#ref-wnd-reduction}

 ~~~